What Goes Well With Checkerboard Tiles?

 Complementary Accessories

-The magic of a well-designed space lies not just in the foundation but also in the finishing touches.
-Accessories in a room with checkerboard tiles add personality, functionality, and visual interest.
-Consider the following:
+A well-designed space is defined not only by its foundation but also by its finishing touches.
+Accessories enhance a room with checkerboard tiles by adding personality, functionality, and visual depth.
+Consider the following elements to create a cohesive and polished look:

 Rugs